 The motte and bailey castle was founded in the 11th century by William de Warenne, a close associate of William the Conqueror.
 The Castle Acre Priory was the home of England’s first Cluniac order of monks.

 Both the Castle and Priory are English Heritage sites so free for members.
 Non-members can visit the Castle for free but will need to pay for parking and admission to the Priory.
 Get more information about English Heritage membership here.

 Get more information about visiting Castle Acre Castle and Priory here.

 Houghton Hall was built in the early 18th century for Great Britain’s first Prime Minister, Sir Robert Walpole.
 It’s one of the finest examples of Palladian architecture in the country and was designed by prominent Georgian architects Colen Campbell and James Gibbs.
 The estate passed to the Cholmondeley family at the end of the 18th Century and remains a family home.

 It has been open to the public since 1976.
 The grounds are lovely to walk around and you don’t want to miss the fantastic five-acre walled garden.
-In recent years, they have hosted contemporary art exhibits, like Tony Cragg at Houghton Hall in 2021.
+In recent years, they have hosted contemporary art exhibits, like Tony Cragg at Houghton Hall and Chris Levine in 2021.

 North Norfolk Coast Beaches

 There are several beaches within a 30-minute drive from King’s Lynn.
 The most popular is Hunstanton which also has a promenade and many family-friendly attractions.
 Heacham is another option, that is a bit closer to King’s Lynn.
 The north beach there has an amusement arcade, café and fish bar, and beach huts for hire.